 LibGen contains several collections.
-Its main focus is scholarly works: scientific monographs, edited volumes, and textbooks. t also serves as a repository for scientific articles downloaded by the users of SciHub, another copyright infringing shadow library focused solely on journal articles [2], and a separate catalogue of literary work and comics.
+Its main focus is scholarly works: scientific monographs, edited volumes, and textbooks.
+It also serves as a repository for scientific articles downloaded by the users of SciHub, another copyright infringing shadow library focused solely on journal articles [2], and a separate catalogue of literary work and comics.

-The legal status of LibGen is understood to be copyright infringement by the rights holder, authors, users, and operators of the service [1].
+The legal status of LibGen is understood to be copyright infringement by rights holders, authors, as well as the users, and operators of the service [1].
 A New York court issued a default judgement against SciHub and Library Genesis, including their operators, finding all liable for willful copyright infringement.
 The court ordered Alexandra Elbakyan, the operator of SciHub, and the anonymous operators of LibGen to pay damages of $15M, as well as confiscating the domain names [3].
 A Virginia district court ordered the domain names to be blocked in the US [4].
 The domain names of the services were temporarily blocked in Russia, where these services were thought to be located [5], and by a number of ISPs in Europe.
 Online service providers such as Facebook have also filtered links to the service.

 The administrators of LibGen (and SciHub, for that matter) did not contest the legal assessment [1,6].
 Neither did those who use these services by downloading or uploading materials from / to them [7].
 Yet there seems to be a widely shared (but certainly not universal [8]) consensus in the academic sector about the moral acceptability of such radical open access practices [9–13].
 Willful copyright infringement in the research and education sector is seen as an act of civil disobedience, resisting the business models in academic publishing that have faced substantial criticism in recent years for unsustainable prices and outstanding profit margins [14].
-Since shadow libraries are a product of the cooperation between scholars, who contribute texts and other resources (such as donations, volunteer work, etc.), shadow libraries represent a ‘bottom-up’ approach to open access: a physical approximation of the Platonic ideal of knowledge sharing in academia that would exist if there were no legal, economic, or institutional barriers to the circulation of scholarly knowledge.
+Since shadow libraries are a product of the cooperation between scholars, who contribute texts and other resources (such as donations, volunteer work, etc.), shadow libraries represent a ‘bottom-up’, radical approach to open access: a physical approximation of the Platonic ideal of knowledge sharing that would exist if there were no legal, economic, or institutional barriers to the circulation of scholarly knowledge.

 The problematic nature of the current economic organization of scholarly publishing has long been acknowledged [7,15–21].
 The traditional model of academic publishing relies on access control, where publishers sell steeply priced subscriptions to journals, books to libraries, and textbooks to students.
-Its alternative, open access publishing, shifts the costs from readers to authors by charging article processing fees to authors in exchange for free open access to their published articles.
+Its alternative, open access publishing, shifts the costs from readers to authors and their institutions by charging article processing fees to authors in exchange for free open access to their published articles.
 Both business models are exclusionary in one form or another.
 Access control regimes affected the least resourceful institutions first; in recent years, even the most financially well-endowed US Ivy league universities have warned about the unsustainability of subscription fees [22], or cancelled contracts with journal publishers [23].
 In recent years, multiple institutional consortia and national science agencies in charge of agreements with academic publishers let them lapse in the hopes of reaching a financially more sustainable deal [24–29].
-On the other hand, the article processing fees associated with the now standard Golden Open Access regimes create publication barriers for those researchers lacking institutional budgets to cover such fees.
+On the other hand, the article processing fees associated with the now standard Golden Open Access regimes create publication barriers for those researchers lacking institutional budgets to cover such costs.